CybrChick007/EventPlanner/README.md

 npm run setup<br>
 npm start

-if you have followed these steps then the server should start
+if you have followed these steps then the server should start, now go to localhost:8080 in your browser and you should be able to see our website

 If you are having problems with npm run setup then following these steps should solve them.
 For reference I had problems getting it to work on my own ubuntu virtual box virtual machine, so if you are running something different the solution I propose may or may not work for you.